Frequently Asked Questions

 Q: Do we need to bring a printer to the UK?

 A: You can buy printers here in the UK for as little as £30.00.
-Printers are available in the Learning Resource Centres but you need to pay for this service.
+Printing services are available in the LJMU Libraries, there is a fee payable for this service.

 Q: Do we need to bring crockery etc?